NETWAYS/foreman-training/installation/04_installation.md

 ****

-## Create the subnet 'foreman' and associate Smart proxies
+## Create the subnet 'foreman' and associate Smart Proxies

 ****